ozaner/ozaner.github.io/_posts/math/00-0-0-inclusion-exclusion-principle.md

 Note that in the third to last equality, letting $I=\varnothing$ in the right summand makes it equivalent to $\mu(S_{n+1})$.
 <p></p>
-Also note that in the second to last equality, we adjust the exponent of the $-1$ to account with the cardinality of $S$ being $1$ higher than before.
+Also note that in the second to last equality, we adjust the exponent of the $-1$ to account for the cardinality of $S$ being $1$ higher than before.
 <p></p>
 Finally, note that the last equality was valid because the index over the first term was mutually exclusive to that of the second since the second always includes $n+1$.
 Also note that their union indeed produces the desired $\mathcal P([1..n+1])\setminus\{\emptyset\}$ giving us a single index.
 Trust me... it works.